 How to Utilize Institutional Data

 Thoughtful interpretation and synthesis of institutional data can often help degree programs identify strengths and weaknesses.
-Mason’s Office of Institutional Assessment administers a number of different surveys throughout the year.
+Mason’s Office of Institutional Research and Assessment administers a number of different surveys throughout the year.
 Likewise, the Office of Institutional Research and Reporting collects data on enrollments, retention, degrees awarded, and other institutional metrics.

 - What is the demand for this program?
 What are the current enrollment and graduation rates?
 Are current enrollment levels too low, too high, or okay as is?